-- (i) Employees who relieve in a higher position for a period of at least 5 consecutive work days, will be paid a proportion (from 50%-100%) of the difference between the substantive salary rate of the occupant of the higher position and the employee's salary.
-The proportions shall depend on the range and level of duties performed in the position. - (ii) The terms and conditions of the higher job apply for the duration of the relieving period - (iii) The duties and the amount of the higher duties allowance shall be mutually agreed prior to the relieving period.
+- (i) Employees who relieve in a higher role for a period of at least five (5) consecutive work days, will be paid a proportion (from 50%-100%) of the difference between the substantive salary rate of the occupant of the higher role and the employee's salary.
+The proportions shall depend on the range and level of duties performed in the role. - (ii) The terms and conditions of the higher job apply for the duration of the relieving period. - (iii) The duties and the amount of the allowance for temporary assignments to higher roles shall be mutually agreed prior to the commencement of the relieving period.

-15. PROJECT TEAMS
+13. PROJECT TEAMS

-- (i) The Chief Executive or nominee may request employees to perform work in a designated project team. - (ii) An employee may decline an offer to work in a designated project team. - (iii) When undertaking work in a designated project team, the employee shall be paid: - the rate for the job as determined by job evaluation; or - at least one salary level higher than their substantive rate. - (iv) An employee working in a designated project team on a full-time basis will not be required to carry out the duties of their substantive position in addition to the project duties. - (v) Project team jobs may be either full-time or part-time.
+- (i) The Chief Executive or nominee may request employees to perform work in a designated project team. - (ii) An employee may decline an offer to work in a designated project team. - (iii) When undertaking work in a designated project team, the employee shall be paid: - (a) the rate for the role as determined by job evaluation; or - (b) at least one salary level higher than their substantive rate. - (iv) An employee working in a designated project team on a full-time basis will not be required to carry out the duties of their substantive position in addition to the project duties. - (v) Project team roles may be either full-time or part-time.

-16. WORKING HOURS AND ARRANGEMENTS
+14. WORKING HOURS AND ARRANGEMENTS